SikandarJODD/products/README.md

 - Notification on Add to Cart/Place Order
 - Maximum 5 Units are allowed in each order
 - Clear Cart
+- Added Edit Quantity using Input Field in Cart Items
 - Responsive UI for Mobile and Desktop

 ## Tech Stack